-NURS140 - Arts and Science of Nursing - Maternal Health and Clinical
+NURS140 - Obstetrical Nursing and Clinical

 Credit Hours: 4.5 Prerequisite: NURS120 and NURS130.
 The course is a set of two co-requisite courses.
 The course includes lab and/or clinical hours.

 The learner will learn the art and science of nursing for the maternal and newborn care.
 The course focus on maternal care for clients in the antepartum, intrapartum, and postpartum nursing assessment, physiological conception, and the alterations that occur during pregnancy.
 Culture and childbearing families with review of anatomy and physiology from conception and fetal development.
 Learners will study a woman's reproductive health issues, common gynecological problems and concerns.